22vv0/asphyxia_plugins/README.md

 - Profile Scores: `getMedal` update
 - Profile Scores: Clear lamp update (eg `UC` -> `ULTIMATE CHAIN`)

 ---
+## Contributions

+- [eamuse](https://github.com/eamuse) - Update music_db.xml import for KFC ([#87](https://github.com/22vv0/asphyxia_plugins/pull/87))

+---
 ## Extra notes

 #### For infinite infection and GRAVITY WARS song unlock progress
 - Most available AIO game files circulating online have modified mdb files that already have all charts unlocked.
-For accurate song unlock progress, it's required to use a clean/untouched music_db.xml file for the game.
+For accurate song unlock progress, it's advisable to use a clean/untouched music_db.xml file for the game.
 There are some clean mdb files available online; I'll let you look for them yourself.
 Will add missing song unlock methods in the future if there are some I missed.

 #### GRAVITY WARS REAL GENERATOR print issues
 - If you're playing GENERATOR START but is having print error loops that you can't get out of without closing the game/going to the test menu, it's likely because the game cannot find the texture files for the Genesis Cards, which are supposed to be in `data/graphics/chara_card`.
 Most AIO game files I could find do not have those files included so I'll let you look for them yourself as well.